nurulhudaapon/blog.nurulhudaapon.com/cm4r34vsv000008ky4fao3fz7.md

 # [**CodeSamurai’24**](https://www.codesamuraibd.net/)

-It was the first hackathon of my life to participate, I’m not much into competition but circumstanced brought me into participating this one with my mates Zahin Afsar and Suaeb Ahmed.
+It was the first hackathon I ever participated in.
+I'm not much into competition, but circumstances led me to join this one with my mates [Zahin Afsar](https://zahin.netlify.app/) and [Suaeb Ahmed](https://suaebahmed.github.io/my-portfolio/).
+We had zero expectations from this competition as we all held full-time jobs and couldn’t afford a vacation at the time.
+After doing our worst in the mock preliminary, we failed because our program couldn’t even be executed.
+However, in the actual preliminary, we ended up being 5th out of 400+ registered teams.
+From the preliminary, 91 teams got selected, and the second phase began (it was basically the main phase) in March '24.
+Unfortunately, I had a conflict with my Umrah schedule, which began at the same time, making me unable to contribute much for that phase.
+Anyhow, we got selected for the final onsite, where we were tasked with enhancing what we built for phase 2 and a mobile app.
+We were lagging behind in phase 2, but somehow (of course, not somehow—we did work hard in the final 24 hours) we made it to the winners' list with rank 9 (the top 10 teams were selected for the winners' list).

 # **Promotion**

-Got a promotion at my current workplace to a the Staff Engineer role.
+I’ve been leading the engineering team for a while but finally in June’24 I officially got the promotion to Staff Engineer role.